Breathtaking Beachfront Tree House Rental near Zihuatanejo, MexicoJuluchuca, Guerrero (Mexico)

 - Whale watching

 Turtle Sanctuary: Help the local trained community, aka La Tortuga Viva, to participate in the protection of endangered sea turtles.
-You can join them in collecting and counting eggs, then get them back to the sanctuary to re-bury them safely where they will be safe from predators.
-You may also help collect the just-hatched turtles when they emerge from their shells, and take them to the beach for release to their ocean home, watching over them so predators won't find them.
+Guests can join them in collecting and counting eggs, then get them back to the sanctuary to re-bury them safely where they will be safe from predators.
+Guests may also help collect the just-hatched turtles when they emerge from their shells, and take them to the beach for release to their ocean home, watching over them so predators won't find them.

 Bird Watching: The estuary, the wetlands and oceanside are all home to thousands of bird species.
 A birder's paradise!